ThatQuiz Test Library Take this test now

 C) basic beliefs about happiness

-D) basic beliefs about opportunity
+D) basic beliefs about equality

 • 32.
 All of the following are roles of the media except

-A) acting as a watchdog
+A) serving as a gatekeeper

 B) disciplining corrupt politicians